PAG (investment firm)

 PAG is an Asian investment firm that manages multiple asset classes, including private equity, private debt, real estate and hedge funds.
 It is considered one of the largest private investment firms in Asia.

-In 2023, Private Equity International, ranked PAG as the seventh largest private equity firm in Asia based on total fundraising over the most recent five-year period.
+In 2023, Private Equity International, ranked PAG as the seventh largest private equity firm in Asia, based on total fundraising over the most recent five-year period.

 PAG has offices in Asia-Pacific, London and New York.

 History

 The origins of PAG come from Pacific Alliance Group, a multi-strategy hedge fund co-founded by Chris Gradel and Horst Geicke in 2002.
 It currently forms PAG's Credit & Markets business.
-Millennium Management was one of the initial investors of the firm and went on to invest $150 million for a 20% stake in the firm before Gadel bought it back in 2009.
+Millennium Management was one of the initial investors of the firm and went on to invest $150 million for a 20% stake in the firm before Gradel bought it back in 2009.

 The Real Assets business grew out of Secured Capital Japan, co-founded in 1997 by Jon-Paul Toppino, a Japanese real estate management company listed on the Tokyo Stock Exchange.
 In March 2009, PAG acquired a 40% stake in Secured Capital via a convertible bond deal of $46 million.
 In November 2010, PAG acquired the remaining shares of Secured Capital.

 In July 2010, Weijian Shan joined PAG and established the private equity business of the firm.

 In the same year, Gradel, Shan and Toppino brought their respective strategies together under the PAG brand.

 In 2011 the firm rebranded from Pacific Alliance Group to PAG.

 In March 2018, the Blackstone Group acquired a minority stake in PAG.

 In 2019, PAG formed Polymer Capital Management, a long/short equity hedge fund.

 In March 2022, PAG filed for an initial public offering (IPO) in Hong Kong aiming to raise $2 billion.
 However, in August 2022, it was reported that it would delayed due to market conditions.

 In March 2024, it was reported that the Abu Dhabi Investment Authority was offering to buy out stakes in PAG funds from investors who wanted to exit the China market.

 PAG closed its tenth "Asia-focused" real estate fund in February 2025, valued at $4 billion.
 The fund will focus on property and debt investment expansion in Japan, with a minimum allocation of 60%.